Texas hospital ends life support for brain-dead pregnant woman

-FORT WORTH, Texas (Reuters) - A Texas hospital removed a pregnant brain-dead woman from life support on Sunday in line with a court order obtained by her husband who argued the fetus she was carrying was withering inside her lifeless body, the family’s lawyers said.
+FORT WORTH, Texas (Reuters) - A Texas hospital removed a brain-dead pregnant woman from life support on Sunday in line with a court order, ending a battle with her husband who argued the fetus she had been forced to carry was withering inside her lifeless body, the family’s lawyers said.

-Erick Munoz had sought to remove his wife from life support, with the support of her parents, but the hospital had refused, citing a Texas law that says life-sustaining treatment cannot be withdrawn or withheld from a pregnant woman despite a “do not resuscitate” order or a request from the family.
+But Texas law that says life-sustaining treatment cannot be withdrawn or withheld from a pregnant patient, despite a “do not resuscitate” request from the patient or a request from the family, and the hospital thus declined to remove life support.

-A judge on Friday agreed with Erick Munoz in finding that Marlise Munoz was already legally dead and ordering the John Peter Smith Hospital to remove her ventilator, setting a Monday deadline.
+A judge on Friday sided with the family in finding that Marlise Munoz was already legally dead and ordering the John Peter Smith Hospital to remove her ventilator, setting a Monday deadline.

 Heather King, a lawyer for the Munoz family, said in a statement on Sunday that life support had been removed and Marlise Munoz’s body released to her husband, who had found her unconscious on the kitchen floor when she was 14 weeks pregnant and rushed her to the hospital.